Nagendra1997/mesibo-documentation/livestreaming.md

 ## Fundamentals of Group Calling and Streaming

- There are three components of any group calling system:
+ There are three basic components of the conferencing and streaming system:
- 1. Publisher : Your own stream, where you publish your camera stream or share screen
+ 1. **Publisher** : Your own stream, where you publish your self through a camera stream or share screen
- 2. Participants Stream : Streams of others who are publishing, whom you can subscribe to.
+ 2. **Participants**  : Streams of others who are publishing, whom you can subscribe to.
- 3. Streaming Backend: Mesibo's real time backend that collects and delivers various streams from remote endpoints to you.
+ 3. **Streaming Backend**: Mesibo's real time backend collects and delivers various streams from remote endpoints to you.

-Let's now take a look how all of these features are built on top of Mesibo's User and Group Management APIs.
+Let's now take a look at how all of this is built on top of Mesibo's User and Group Management APIs.

+## Conference Room
+The conference room is fundamentally a group - with a group name and group id.
+You can [create a group](https://mesibo.com/documentation/api/backend-api/#create-a-group), [add and remove members](https://mesibo.com/documentation/api/backend-api/#add-or-remove-group-members), with all the features of a Mesibo Group like sending messages and files,etc.

+You can build various types of rooms and additional features for conferencing with the same set of [group management apis](https://mesibo.com/documentation/api/backend-api/#group-management-apis)

+For example,
+- **Webinar**: One-to-many broadcast, a single publisher and muliple members.
+Admin can mute all and have additional privelages
+- **Private Rooms**: Only invited/selecteed room members can join and publish to a group.
+- **Public Rooms**: Anyone can join and publish to group.

+### Privacy & Security
+You can also have room pin set up for privacy along with say something like a waiting room, where only members you approve of can join the room.

+You can dynamically change the group or the member behavior at any point in time and it will be instantly applied to the group or group member(s).

 ### Publisher
+You are the publisher.
+As a member of the conference room group you can stream your own self and send messages to other members.

+### Participants
+Other members who are part of a group who are publishing their own streams.

+### Subscribing to Streams
+Once you join a room, you get a list of other group members.
+You can choose and subscribe to the stream of each member.
+Mesibo will be listening for any members leaving or joining the group and will inform you through appropriate callback functions.

 ### Unlimited Participants
 There is no limit to the number of groups that you can create with Mesibo.
 Or the number of participants a group can have.
 So, unlike other streaming platforms or services, mesibo does not impose any limit on the total number of participants in a single group call.

-> Note: The number of participants you can stream simulataneously is limited by your CPU capacity and not by an arbitrary limit imposed by mesibo APIs
+> **Note**: The number of participants you can stream simulataneously is limited by your CPU capacity and not by an arbitrary limit imposed by mesibo APIs

 Let's take a look at the different callbacks and functions of the mesibo streaming API